paulrsilva/django_react_todo/README.md

 ## To install

 ### Database
+This project is using the default qslite3 database.
+To change it:

-1. I'm using a mysql in the project.
-Please change the database and authentication in <code>gtd/settings.py</code>
+1. Change the database and authentication at <code>gtd/settings.py</code>
 1. Create a database with the name you have setted in _DATABASES_ name.
+1. make the migrate and migrations

 ### Python